trachote/predict_elastic_tensor/README.md

 # Predicting strain energy and elastic tensors
 StrainNet code is an implementation of a paper StrainNet: Predicting crystal structure elastic properties using SE(3)-equivariant graph neural networks.

-The code is used to train and/or predict a strain energy density in a unit of eV/atom.
+StrainNet can be employed to train and/or predict a strain energy density in a unit of eV/atom.
 21 strain energy density of each crystal structure will be predicted and can be converted to an elastic tensor.

 training command: